La qualité des prévisions géopolitiques des milieux du renseignement autorise un optimisme prudent, révèle une nouvelle étude.

 Interesting patterns of variability in forecast quality also emerged.
 Senior analysts were better than junior analysts at discriminating events that occurred from those than didn’t, indicating that analytical experience benefits forecasting accuracy.
 A somewhat surprising finding was that harder forecasts showed even greater underconfidence than easier forecasts.
 As Baruch Fischhoff noted in the May-June 2014 issue of Policy Options, a robust finding from his research was that people show overconfidence for harder judgments and underconfidence for easier ones (the so-called hard-easy effect).
 We observed the opposite, a finding that we attribute to the accountability pressures on analysts to get it right, especially on the harder and more important calls.
 In line with that explanation, we found that analysts were more underconfident when forecast importance to policy-makers was especially high.
 In such cases, analysts seem to exercise greater caution.

 Our findings could not have been easily inferred from the literature on forecasting quality, which suggests that even expert forecasters are overconfident, often eking out performance levels only nominally better than a dart-throwing chimp.
-For instance, Philip Tetlock found that political science experts who made geopolitical forecasts could only account for about one-third of the outcome variance explained by strategic analysts in our study.
+For instance, Philip Tetlock found that political science experts who made geopolitical forecasts could account for only about one-third of the outcome variance explained by strategic analysts in our study.
 Indeed, the analysts in our study far surpassed the performance of even the best statistical models that Tetlock had tested.
 The many differences between the studies, however, make quick explanations of differences unreliable.
 I am skeptical of overconfident assertions on both sides: those that would claim an unambiguous forecasting victory for the intelligence community and those that seek to explain away the positive results.

-What I am more certain of is that our study provides a useful policy-option model for intelligence accountability in at least one sphere of its activity"forecasting.
-Intelligence communities rely mainly on process-accountability practices (such as the US Office of Director of National Intelligence’s Intelligence Community Directive 203).
+What I am more certain of is that our study provides a useful policy-option model for intelligence accountability in at least one sphere of its activity — forecasting.
+Intelligence communities mainly rely on process-accountability practices (such as the US Office of Director of National Intelligence’s Intelligence Community Directive 203).
 Our study offers, in contrast, a clear example of how managers could use outcome-accountability practices to keep score of intelligence product quality.
-How best to set the balance between process and outcome accountability criteria is ultimately a question for policy-makers to address, but there too behavioural science could help clarify the costs, benefits, and implementation challenges.
+How best to set the balance between process and outcome accountability criteria is ultimately a question for policy-makers to address, but there too behavioural science could help clarify the costs, benefits and implementation challenges.